Wallace, Womble lift Hills East over Hills West

 Alexa Wallace, Jess Womble lift Hills East over Hills West

-The Thunderbirds used a full-court defense in the fourth quarter to produce a 19-0 run against intradistrict rival Hills West.
+The Thunderbirds began the fourth quarter with a 19-0 run against Hills West.

-The Half Hollow Hills East girls basketball team clung to a narrow four-point lead at the end of the third quarter, but everything turned in the home team’s favor once crosstown rival Half Hollow Hills West fell right into its trap . . . defense, that is.
+The Half Hollow Hills East girls basketball team clung to a four-point lead at the end of the third quarter, but everything turned in the Thunderbirds’ favor once crosstown rival Half Hollow Hills West fell right into their trap.

-The Thunderbirds ramped up an intense full-court man defense in the fourth quarter of Friday night’s non-league game, sending two defenders to trap the ballhandler before half-court.
+Host Hills East ramped up an intense full-court defense in the fourth quarter of Friday night’s non-league game, sending two defenders to trap the ballhandler before midcourt.

-Hills West couldn’t answer, and led by 18 points apiece from Alexa Wallace and Jess Womble, Hills East prevailed, 55-38, thanks to a 19-0 run to begin the fourth quarter.
-The Thunderbirds are now 3-1 and the Colts are 3-3.
+Hills West couldn’t answer, and led by 18 points apiece from Alexa Wallace and Jess Womble, Hills East prevailed, 55-38, after beginning the fourth quarter with a 19-0 run.

 “We were putting a lot of ball pressure on, so we were forcing a lot of turnovers,” Womble said.
 “We were just getting great traps.”

-Hills East led 16-8 after the first quarter, but a push in the second quarter brought Hills West within a point at 22-21.
-Samantha Hinke’s jumper with 45 seconds left in the third quarter closed the gap to four points at 36-32.
+Hills East (3-1) led 16-8 after the first quarter, but a push in the second brought Hills West (3-3) within 22-21.
+Samantha Hinke’s jumper with 45 seconds left in the third quarter closed the gap to 36-32.

-Hinke scored 31 points, the first time in Adam Cirnigliaro’s four years as Hills East coach that his team has allowed a 30-point scorer.
-She’s Suffolk’s leading scorer with 28.2 points per game.
+Hinke scored 31 points, the first time in Adam Cirnigliaro’s four seasons as Hills East coach that his team has allowed a 30-point scorer.
+She is Suffolk’s leading scorer with an average of 28.2 points per game.

 The Thunderbirds limited everyone else, though, as Womble, Wallace, Sophia Tawil and McKayla Jones shined defensively.
 Jones took three charges and was responsible for defending Hills West point guard Kayla Robertson.